René Küss: Early life and education

-Küss was born on 3 May 1913 into a Protestant family from Alsace and grew up with firm morals and responsibilities, being the son of a distinguished and wealthy surgeon who was at one time president of the French Academy of Surgery.
-Küss's grandfather was Émile Küss, a physician at the University of Strasbourg and the last mayor of Strasbourg prior to its annexation by Germany.
+Küss was born on 3 May 1913 into a Protestant family from Alsace.
+He grew up with firm morals and responsibilities, being the son of a distinguished and wealthy surgeon who was at one time president of the French Academy of Surgery.
+Küss's grandfather's brother was Émile Küss, a physician at the University of Strasbourg and the last mayor of Strasbourg prior to its annexation by Germany.
 His father headed the general surgical department at Paris's Hôpital de la Charité, later known as the Hopital Broussais.
 Küss recalled first attending an operating theatre with his father at the age of seven.
 He had two brothers and two sisters and his family spent time travelling between their homes by the seaside, on the mountains and in Paris, in pursuit of sports and arts.

 He was educated at the University of Paris School of Medicine and held an appointment as a surgical resident at the Hôpital Broca, Paris, under the chief of service, Robert Proust, the brother of the author Marcel Proust.